oracle-livelabs/adb/shared/adb-auto-scaling/adb-auto-scaling.md

 ## Task 3: Run the `test_proc` Procedure Concurrently in Three Worksheets

+>_**Important:** The amount of time it takes you to run the queries twice might be different than the results shown in this task.
+In addition, the results will be different depending on whether you are running the queries using your own tenancy or the LiveLabs Sandbox hosted environment._

 1. Open the **Query 1**, **Query 2**, and **Query 3** worksheets that you saved earlier.
 To open 3 separate SQL Developer Web worksheets, go to your browser tab that shows the **Autonomous Database details** page.
 Click the **Database actions** drop-down list, and then select **SQL**.
 The worksheet is displayed in a new tab in your browser.
 Repeat this process to open two more worksheets.

 2. In the first new worksheet, click worksheet drop-down list, select **Open Recent**, and then select the **Query 1** saved worksheet.
 Click the **Consumer group** drop-down list and select **HIGH**.